SHAYNI-KDU/IMP_WORK_-PERMIT_-HOLDERS-_IN_-CANADA/README.md

 # Canadian Work Permit Holders & Labour Demand Analysis (2018–2024)

 ## Project Overview
-This project analyzes **Canadian Work Permit Holder data from 2018 to 2024** to understand immigration trends and labour demand across provinces and key industries.
-Using **SQL Server** and **Microsoft Power BI**, the project transforms raw immigration data into meaningful insights that support workforce planning and policy analysis.
+This project analyzes Canadian Work Permit Holder data from 2018 to 2024 to understand immigration trends and labour demand across provinces and key industries.
+Using SQL Server and Microsoft Power BI, the project transforms raw immigration data into meaningful insights that support workforce planning and policy analysis.

-The study focuses on foreign workers admitted under the **Temporary Foreign Worker Program (TFWP)** and the **International Mobility Program (IMP)**.
+The study focuses on foreign workers admitted under the Temporary Foreign Worker Program (TFWP) and the International Mobility Program (IMP).

 ## Objectives